Thinking about Bing Shopping Ads?

-Once you’ve set your targets, you can increase your bids amounts to make sure your ads are displayed higher in search results – to the right people.
+Once you’ve set your Bing Shopping Ads targets, you can increase your bid amounts to make sure your ads are displayed higher in search results – to the right audience.

 As you choose each target criterion, you will have the option to increase your starting bid by a certain percentage.

 For example, if you sell jewelry online and have a physical store location in Nashville, you can choose a base bid for the keyword “jewelry,” then you can create a location target for the campaign that raises the bid by 50% for users in the Nashville area.